Crisis & Support Lines

 Hours: Monday–Friday, 8 AM–4 PM

-You are looking for mental health resources in Maine, support for yourself or a loved one, or help navigating options.
+You are looking for mental health resources in Maine, support for yourself or a loved one, or help understanding your options.

-The Maine Coalition to End Domestic Violence connects people with domestic violence advocates and support near them through the statewide helpline.
+The Maine Coalition to End Domestic Violence connects callers with domestic violence advocates and support programs throughout the state.

-You feel unsafe in a relationship, are experiencing coercion or abuse, or need help thinking through safety options.
+You feel unsafe in a relationship, are experiencing coercion or abuse, or want confidential help considering safety options.

 You have experienced sexual assault, harassment, exploitation, or abuse and want confidential support.